August 22, 2024

 In application development and data pipelines, risks to the security, compliance, and safety of digital products, databases, and information are nearly endless.
 Protecting these pipelines is critical, but where does a team begin to assess its security posture?

 OWASP, the Open Worldwide Application Security Project, provides roadmaps to effectively minimize the most critical threats.
-Its Top Ten Security Risks lists.
-It’s considered the standard consensus of the baseline security risks across the industry.
+Its Top Ten Security Risks lists are considered the standard consensus of the baseline security risks across the industry.

 Yet, there is no “OWASP Top Ten for Database Change Management,” leaving data store updates vulnerable and without foundational security guidance.